Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

 ### Example request

-This is a basic request with only the required fields.
+This is a basic request with only the required parameters.

 === "cURL"